Account Allocation Policy

 The computer systems managed by the Supercomputing Facility are available for use to university faculty, staff, and students who require large-scale computing capabilities.
 Access to and use of such systems is permitted only for academic research and instructional activity.
 All other use is strictly prohibited without the approval of the supercomputing steering committee.
 Please see the Acceptable Use Statement for more information.

-The IBM iDataplex Cluster
+The IBM NeXtScale Cluster (

-computing platforms available for your use.
+are the primary computing platforms available for your use.
 The intended use of these

 clusters is for